OpenTermsArchive/contrib-versions/AttWireless/unknown.md

-**6.10   AT&T DataPlusSM/AT&T DataProSM Plans**
+**6.11   AT&T DataPlusSM/AT&T DataProSM Plans**

-**6.10.1   AT&T Data Plans With Tethering**
+**6.11.1   AT&T Data Plans With Tethering**

 Tethering is a wireless or wired method in which your AT&T mobile device is used as a modem or router to provide a Internet Access connection to other devices, such as laptops, netbooks, tablets, smartphones, other phones, USB modems, network routers, mobile hotspots, media players, gaming consoles, and other data-capable devices.
 AT&T data plans with tethering enabled may be used for tethering your AT&T Mobile device to other devices.
 If you are on a data plan that does not include a monthly megabyte allowance and additional data usage rates, you agree that AT&T has the right to impose additional charges if you use more than 5 GB in a month. prior to the imposition of any additional charges, AT&T shall provide you with notice and you shall have the right to terminate your Service (early termination charges may apply).

-**6.10.2   Blackberry® Personal**
+**6.11.2   Blackberry® Personal**

 Supports personal email access to up to 10 Internet email accounts.
 Users storing more than 1,000 emails or email older than 30 days, may have some emails automatically deleted.
 May not be used to access corporate email such as BlackBerry Enterprise Server.

-**6.10.3   Blackberry® Connect.
+**6.11.3   Blackberry® Connect.
 Blackberry Enterprise.
 Blackberry International**

 Supports BlackBerry Enterprise ServerTM for corporate access (valid Client Access License required), and personal email access to up to 10 Internet email accounts as per BlackBerry Personal.
 BlackBerry International requires a minimum one-year agreement.

-**6.11   GOOD Plan**
+**6.12   GOOD Plan**

 Requires compatible Good Server and, as to each end user, a compatible Good Client Access License (CAL) for use with a qualifying AT&T data plan.
 Solution includes software, products and related services provided by Good Technology, Inc. ("Good"), which are subject to applicable Good terms and conditions.
 Good is solely responsible for all statements regarding, and technical support for, its software, products and services.

-**6.12   Microsoft® Direct Push**
+**6.13   Microsoft® Direct Push**

 Requires compatible Microsoft® Exchange Server and, as to each end user, a compatible device, a Direct Push enabled email account, and a qualifying AT&T Data Plan.
 Plans include end user customer support from AT&T for compatible devices.
 AT&T does not sell, supply, install or otherwise support Microsoft® software, products or services (including without limitation, Exchange and Direct Push).

-**6.13   AT&T Mobile Share Plans (with Unlimited Talk and Text)**
+**6.14   AT&T Mobile Share Plans (with Unlimited Talk and Text)**

-AT&T Mobile Share plans allow you to share a monthly allotment of domestic wireless data usage, along with unlimited domestic talk and texting services (for basic phones, quick messaging phones and smartphones), among up to ten (10) 3G, HSPA+ or LTE Devices.
+AT&T Mobile Share plans allow you to share a monthly allotment of domestic wireless data usage, along with unlimited domestic talk and texting services (for basic phones, quick messaging phones, smartphones, WHP Devices and Home Bases), among up to ten (10) 3G, HSPA+ or LTE Devices.
 You choose a specific allotment of monthly shared data usage for a monthly recurring charge and then pay an additional charge for each Device added to the Mobile Share plan you select.
 You must specifically identify the devices (the “Designated Devices”) that will share your monthly allotment of data usage under the Mobile Share plan you select.
-At least one of the Designated Devices must be a smartphone and the remaining Designated Devices can include: smartphone(s), tablet(s), gaming device(s), modem(s), netbook(s), laptop(s), mobile hotspot(s), or basic or quick messaging phone(s).
+If you add a WHP Device for unlimited talk only, it will be counted as one of the (10) Designated Devices under the Mobile Share plan.
+At least one of the Designated Devices must be a smartphone and the remaining Designated Devices can include: smartphone(s), tablet(s), gaming device(s), modem(s), netbook(s), laptop(s), mobile hotspot(s), basic or quick messaging phone(s), WHP Device(s) or Home Base(s).
 If, during a billing period, your data usage exceeds the monthly allotment of data in the Mobile Share plan you select, you will automatically be charged for overage as specified in your rate plan.
 If, during a billing period, you do not use all of the data allotment in the Mobile Share plan you select, you will forfeit that usage.
 Authorized users on the account may temporarily suspend data access for particular Device(s) during a specific billing cycle, but monthly charges for the suspended Device(s) will continue to apply.
 Tethering and/or mobile hotspot use is permitted with Mobile Share plans with capable Designated Devices. provided, however, that such use is limited to a maximum of five (5) simultaneous users per Device.
 An activation fee will be charged when converting from a prepaid or Session-Based plan to a Mobile Share plan or when you activate an additional Device on an existing Mobile Share plan.
 Access to corporate email, intranet sites and/or other business applications may be available for an additional monthly charge per Device.
 Discounts otherwise applicable to your Mobile Share rate plan do not apply to the additional monthly Device charge.
 Additional deposits and other restrictions may apply.

 If you use a Mobile Share plan without a designated smartphone on the account, or with any device that is not a Designated Device, or without all of the required elements of the plan, you agree that AT&T may suspend or terminate service to the account until you add a smartphone, you designate the devices(s) that you are using with a plan which are not Designated Devices, or you add all of the required elements of the plan.
 In addition, if you use a Mobile Share plan without a designated smartphone on the account, with any device that is not a Designated Device, or without all of the required elements of the plan, you agree that AT&T may place any non-complying Device(s) on an appropriate Mobile Share plan(s) or add any other required element of the plan.
 If you use a tethering and/or mobile hotspot Device with more than five (5) simultaneous users, you agree that AT&T may suspend or terminate service to the account.

-**6.14   AT&T Mobile Share - Data Plans (for Data-Only Devices)**
+**6.15   AT&T Mobile Share - Data Plans (for Data-Only Devices)**

 AT&T Mobile Share – Data plans allow you to share a monthly allotment of domestic wireless data usage among up to ten (10) 3G, HSPA+ or LTE Devices (excluding smartphones and basic or quick messaging phones).
 You choose a specific allotment of monthly shared data usage for a monthly recurring charge and then pay an additional charge for each Device added to the Mobile Share - Data plan you select.
 You must specifically identify one or more eligible devices (the “Designated Data Devices”) that will share your monthly allotment of data usage under the Mobile Share - Data plan you select.
 Designated Data Devices can include: tablet(s), gaming device(s), modem(s), netbook(s), laptop(s), or mobile hotspot(s).
 If, during a billing period, your data usage exceeds the monthly allotment of data in the Mobile Share - Data plan you select, you will automatically be charged for overage as specified in your rate plan.
 If, during a billing period, you do not use all of the data allotment in the Mobile Share - Data plan you select, you will forfeit that usage.
 Authorized users on the account may temporarily suspend data access for particular Designated Data Device(s) during a specific billing cycle, but monthly charges for the suspended Designated Data Device(s) will continue to apply.
 Tethering and/or mobile hotspot use is permitted with Mobile Share – Data plans with capable Designated Data Devices. provided, however, that such use is limited to a maximum of five (5) simultaneous users per Designated Data Device.
 An activation fee will be charged when converting from a prepaid or Session-Based plan to a Mobile Share - Data plan or when you activate an additional Designated Data Device on an existing Mobile Share - Data plan.
 Designated Data Devices that are capable of accessing corporate email, intranet sites and/or other business applications may do so for no additional monthly access charge.
 Discounts otherwise applicable to your Mobile Share - Data rate plan do not apply to the additional monthly Device charge.
 Additional deposits and other restrictions may apply.

 If you use a Mobile Share - Data plan with a smartphone, with any device that is not a Designated Data Device, for tethering or as a mobile hotspot with more than five (5) simultaneous users, or otherwise use the plan in any way that is inconsistent with its terms, you agree that AT&T may: (a) suspend or terminate service to the account. (b) place any non-complying Device on an appropriate Mobile Share plan. and/or (c) add any other required element of the plan.

+**7.0   AT&T Wireless Home Services**

+**7.1   AT&T Wireless Home Phone Service**

+AT&T Wireless Home Phone ("WHP") service utilizes mobile wireless gateway Equipment called an AT&T Wireless Home Phone device ("WHP Device") to which you connect a landline phone to place and receive calls over the AT&T wireless network.
+See Section 3.2 for more information about how AT&T wireless service works.

+WHP service provides voice service only and requires that you subscribe to one of the following eligible wireless voice plan options: (1) Wireless Home Phone unlimited plan, (2) add a line to your FamilyTalk plan, or (3) add a WHP Device to your AT&T Mobile Share plan.
+If your WHP Device is used to roam on other carrier networks, AT&T's off-net usage restrictions apply.
+Text messaging, data services, features and international roaming are not supported by WHP service.
+If you use a wireless voice plan not designed for WHP service with your WHP Device, AT&T reserves the right to switch you to an appropriate plan and bill you the associated fees for such plan.

+911 calls are routed based on the wireless network's automatic location technology.
+You should expect to provide your location address to the emergency response center responsible for sending first responders (e.g. police, medical assistance, or fire) to your location.
+The WHP Device has battery backup power and will work in the event of a power outage.
+However, if you connect a landline phone to the WHP Device that itself requires external electric power to operate (e.g., a cordless phone), you will not be able to place and receive calls over that phone during a power outage.

+**7.2   Wireless Home Phone and Internet Service**

+AT&T Wireless Home Phone and Internet ("WHPI") service utilizes mobile wireless gateway Equipment called an AT&T Home Base ("Home Base").
+The Home Base allows you to connect a landline phone to place and receive calls, and to connect up to eleven (11) Internet-capable devices (one (1) via Ethernet and ten (10) via Wi-Fi) to have mobile broadband Internet access over the AT&T wireless network.
+See Section 3.2 for more information about how AT&T wireless service works.

+WHPI service requires that you subscribe to an eligible wireless voice and/or data plan to take advantage of one or both capabilities.
+Voice plan options include either a Home Base unlimited plan, or a line added to your FamilyTalk plan.
+Tiered data plan options allow you to share a monthly allotment of domestic wireless data usage among your connected internet-capable devices.
+If your data usage exceeds the monthly data allotment of the plan you select during a billing period, you automatically will be charged for overages as specified in your plan.
+If you do not use all of the monthly data allotment of the plan you select during a billing period, you forfeit that usage.
+You may also add your Home Base to your AT&T Mobile Share plan if the monthly allotment of domestic wireless data usage under your AT&T Mobile Share plan is 10 GB or more.

+If your Home Base is used to roam on other carrier networks, AT&T's off-net usage restrictions apply.
+Messaging services and international roaming are not supported by WHPI service.
+If you use a wireless voice and/or data plan not designed for WHPI service with your Home Base, AT&T reserves the right to switch you to an appropriate plan and bill you the associated fees for such plan.

+911 calls are routed based on the wireless network's automatic location technology.
+You should expect to provide your location address to the emergency response center responsible for sending first responders (e.g. police, medical assistance, or fire) to your location.
+The Home Base has battery backup power and will work in the event of a power outage.
+However, if you connect a landline phone to the Home Base that itself requires external electric power to operate (e.g., a cordless phone), you will not be able to place and receive calls over that phone during a power outage.

-**7.0   ARE THERE OTHER TERMS AND CONDITIONS THAT APPLY TO FEATURES AND APPLICATIONS?**
+**8.0   ARE THERE OTHER TERMS AND CONDITIONS THAT APPLY TO FEATURES AND APPLICATIONS?**

 Terms and conditions for certain features and applications are provided on the Device at the time of feature/application activation or first use.
 Certain features/applications will not be available in all areas at all times.

-**8.0   WHAT IS AT&T ROADSIDE ASSISTANCE &.
-OPTIONAL AT&.
-MOBILE INSURANCE?**
+**9.0   WHAT IS AT&T ROADSIDE ASSISTANCE &.
+OPTIONAL AT&T MOBILE INSURANCE?**

-**8.1   AT&T Roadside Assistance**
+**9.1   AT&T Roadside Assistance**

 AT&T Roadside Assistance (“RA”) is an optional feature that costs $2.99/month per enrolled phone and is automatically billed to the wireless account.
 Customers may cancel at any time.
 New RA customers get the first 30 days for free.
 To cancel RA without incurring charges, contact AT&T by dialing 611 from your wireless phone within the first 30 days.
 RA covers up to four events per year with a maximum benefit of $50/event.
 Towing services are for mechanical problems only.
 RA service will be provided by Asurion Roadside Assistance Services, LLC, a licensed motor club, until October 12, 2012.
 After October 12, 2012, RA service will be provided by Allstate Insurance Company.
 Refer to the RA Welcome Kit for complete terms and conditions wireless.att.com/learn/en\_US/pdf/roadside\_assistance.pdf.

-**8.2   Optional AT&T Mobile Insurance**
+**9.2   Optional AT&T Mobile Insurance**

 Mobile Insurance covers lost, stolen, damaged and out of warranty malfunctions.
 Enrollment must occur within 30 days of an activation or upgrade.
 Key terms include: 1.
 A monthly premium of $6.99/month per mobile number enrolled.
 2. Each approved replacement is subject to a $50 (Tier 1), $125 (Tier 2), or a $199 (Tier 3) non-refundable deductible, depending on device.
 3. Claims are limited to 2 within any consecutive 12 months with a maximum device value of $1500 per occurrence.
 4. Replacement devices may be new or remanufactured and/or a different model.
 5. You can cancel your coverage at any time and receive a pro-rated refund of your unearned premium.
 To view enrollment eligibility, complete terms and the applicable deductibles, visit www.att.com/mobileinsurance.
 AT&T Mobile Insurance is underwritten by Continental Casualty Company, a CNA company (CNA) and administered by Asurion Protection Services, LLC (In California, Asurion Protection Services Insurance Agency, LLC, CA Lic. #OD63161.
 In Puerto Rico, Asurion Protection Services of Puerto Rico, Inc.), CNA’s licensed agent for the customers of AT&T. Eligibility varies by device.
 Terms and conditions are subject to change.

-**9.0   WHAT OTHER TERMS AND CONDITIONS APPLY TO MY WIRELESS SERVICE?**
+**10.0   WHAT OTHER TERMS AND CONDITIONS APPLY TO MY WIRELESS SERVICE?**

-**9.1   Intellectual Property**
+**10.1   Intellectual Property**

 You must respect the intellectual property rights of AT&T, our third-party content providers, and any other owner of intellectual property whose protected property may appear on any website and/or dialogue box controlled by AT&T or accessed through the AT&T's websites.
 Except for material in the public domain, all material displayed in association with the Service is copyrighted or trademarked.
 Except for personal, non-commercial use, trademarked and copyrighted material may not be copied, downloaded, redistributed, modified or otherwise exploited, in whole or in part, without the permission of the owner.
 The RIM and BlackBerry families of related marks, images and symbols are the exclusive properties and trademarks or registered trademarks of Research In Motion Limited - used by permission.
 Good, the Good logo and GoodLink are trademarks of Good Technology, Inc., in the United States and/or other countries.
 Good Technology, Inc., and its products and services are not related to, sponsored by or affiliated with Research In Motion Limited.
 All other marks contained herein are the property of their respective owners.